DaltonGOO/BIM-Analytics-Platform/README.md

 - Have multiple options for viewing the data
 - monitor data | such as Revit warnings, large models, large amount of clashes
 - track data when users are not online
+- data security | an option to share the data

 ## Tools to track / ever-increasing